“Awakened at midnight

 ~ W.B.
 Yeats

-Category: Balance Work and Life, Community Building, Energy Descent Action Plan, Food Security, Growing Food, Life Changes, Life Choices, No Waste Living, Permaculture, Resilience, Resilient Living and Choices, Simply Living, Social Justice, Social Media, Spiritual Journeys, Sustainable Living, Transition
+Category: Community Building, Energy Descent Action Plan, Food Security, Growing Food, Life Changes, Life Choices, No Waste Living, Permaculture, Resilience, Resilient Living and Choices, Simply Living, Social Justice, Social Media, Spiritual Journeys, Sustainable Living, Transition